 Rates have been low for more than a year, and the average rate on the 30-year loan has hovered near 4 percent for more than three months.
 Yet few people can afford to buy a home or qualify for a loan.
 Many of those who can have already done so.

-High unemployment and scant wage gains have made it harder for many others to qualify for loans.
+Browse through photos of millions of home listings or search foreclosure listings High unemployment and scant wage gains have made it harder for many others to qualify for loans.
 Still others don't want to sink money into a home that they fear could lose value over the next few years.